entando/entando-docs/vuepress/docs/v7.0/docs/compose/ecr-overview.md

 ### Entando Component Manager (ECM)

-The Entando Component Manager is part of the EntandoApp and communicates with both the entando-core and Kubernetes cluster, via the entando-k8s-service.
-The ECM reads the bundles from the cluster and exposes them via an API accessible from the App Builder.
-It is also responsible for the installation and removal of components from the entando-core.
+The Entando Component Manager is part of the EntandoApp and communicates with both the `entando-core` and Kubernetes cluster via the `entando-k8s-service`.
+The ECM reads the bundles from the cluster and exposes them with an API accessible from the App Builder.
+It is also responsible for the installation and removal of components from the `entando-core`.

-### Entando-K8S-Service
+### Entando-K8s-Service

-The Entando-k8S-service is part of the platform infrastructure and is responsible for the low-level communication with the K8S cluster API.
+The `entando-k8S-service` is part of the platform infrastructure and is responsible for the low-level communication with the K8s cluster API.

 ## Architecture

 ![ECR Architecture](./img/ecr-architecture.png)

 From an architectural point of view, the ECR is composed of:
-1. The EntandoDeBundles which contain the metadata associated with a bundle
+1. The `EntandoDeBundles` which contain the metadata associated with a bundle
-2. The Entando-k8s-service which reads the bundles from the cluster/namspace(s) and serves them via a consumable API
+2. The `entando-k8s-service` which reads the bundles from the cluster/namspace(s) and serves them via a consumable API
-3. The ECM which creates the connection between the EntandoApp and the K8S service.
+3. The ECM which creates the connection between the EntandoApp and the K8s service.

 ### Example Flow

-1. The user lands on the ECR page in the App Builder to find the list of bundles shared in that EntandoApp
+1. From the Repository page in the App Builder, the user finds the list of bundles shared in that EntandoApp

-2. App Builder asks the ECM for the list of available bundles
+2. App Builder requests a list of available bundles from the ECM

-3. ECM queries the K8s service to get list of bundles
+3. ECM queries the K8s service to retrieve a list of bundles

-4. The Entando-k8s-service queries the cluster/namespace(s) it can read
+4. The `entando-k8s-service` queries the cluster/namespace(s)
     for available bundles and returns the list to the ECM

 5. ECM sends the list to App Builder